 Dr. Preston Crowe is a native of Louisiana, with a heart for ministering to the body of Christ, specifically in the areas of marriage and family, healing, and recovery.
-Preston holds a Bachelors Degree in Psychology from Mississippi College.
-He gained a Masters Degree in Marriage and Family Counseling, a Masters Degree in Christian Education, and a Ph.D in Psychology and Counseling--all from Southwestern Baptist Theological Seminary.
+Preston holds a Bachelor's Degree in Psychology from Mississippi College.
+He gained a Master's Degree in Marriage and Family Counseling, a Master's Degree in Christian Education, and a Ph.D. in Psychology and Counseling--all from Southwestern Baptist Theological Seminary.

-Heather Lary, Office Manager
+Laurie O'Dell, Office Manager

-Cliff Hardin was raised in Leakesville, Mississippi and graduated from Mississippi College in Clinton, Mississippi with a Bachelor of Arts with a major in Christian Studies and a minor in Psychology.
+Cliff Hardin was raised in Leakesville, Mississippi, and graduated from Mississippi College in Clinton, Mississippi with a Bachelor of Arts with a major in Christian Studies and a minor in Psychology.
 Cliff completed one unit of Clinical Pastoral Education at Mississippi Baptist Health Systems followed by four units of Clinical Pastoral Education at the Sonny Montgomery VA Hospital which included experience at the University of Mississippi Medical Center and The State Hospital at Whitfield.
 He has also earned a master of Divinity with an emphasis in Psychology and Counseling at New Orleans Baptist Theological Seminary.

 He currently serves as a staff counselor at Broadmoor Baptist Church.
-He performs marital, family, and individual therapy encompassing many grief, elder issues and provides spiritual counsel.
+He performs marital, family, and individual therapy encompassing many griefs, elder issues and provides spiritual counsel.
 He also serves as the Triage Counselor.